ROBOTIS-GIT/emanual/_includes/en/platform/openmanipulator_x/controller/launch_controller_humble.md

-Open a new terminal and launch the open_manipulator_controller package.
+Open a new terminal and launch the open_manipulator_x packages.

 - When operating with `U2D2`
 Close all terminal and enter the command below in each new terminal.